th0masb/jflow/README.md

  - An extension to the `Iterator` interface called `RichIterator` (along with primitive analogs).
  - Static factory methods for constructing these iterators from various sources.
- - A simpler collecting mechanism (in comparison to `Stream`) for converting lazy sequences into custom data structures in a non-parallel context.
  - A mechanism for implementing custom intermediate (in stream terminology) operations.
  - An alternative to `List` (along with primitive specializations) called `Vec` which is optimally space efficient, well integrated with the aforementioned iterators to facilitate efficient manipulation (mapping, filtering etc) and can be converted to/from standard `Collection` implementations with ease.